New Melilla

-New Melilla or Ensanche de Melilla is the widening of the Spanish city of Melilla that emerged in the 19th century, but especially during the 20th century.
+New Melilla or Ensanche de Melilla is the expansion of the Spanish city of Melilla that emerged in the late 19th and early 20th centuries.

 History

-From the end of the 19th century, a period of splendour began in Melilla, which created a modern city, and after Barcelona, the Spanish city with the greatest representation of modernist art, as well as the greatest representation of modernism in Africa.
+From the end of the 19th century, a period of splendor began in Melilla, creating a modern city.
+Among Spanish cities, Melilla is second only to Barcelona in its representation of modernist art.
+The city also has the greatest representation of modernism in Africa.

-There are more than a thousand listed buildings that form part of the Historic-Artistic Complex of the City of Melilla, a Bien de Interés Cultural, and are spread throughout the central expansion and its neighbourhoods.
-Many of them are projects by an architect from the Barcelona School based in Melilla, Enrique Nieto, who produced a very extensive modernist work, as a follower of the architect Lluis Domènech i Montaner.
-His floral modernist buildings stand out.
-Other modernist authors in Melilla were Emilio Alzugaray Goicoechea and Tomás Moreno Lázaro.
-In the 1930s, Art Deco took hold in Melilla's architecture, and architects such as Francisco Hernanz Martínez or Lorenzo Ros Costa created spectacular buildings in the city's neighbourhoods.
+More than a thousand historically registered buildings are found in the Historic-Artistic Complex of the City of Melilla, a Bien de Interés Cultural, or cultural property of Spain.
+The buildings are spread throughout the central expansion and its neighborhoods.

+Many of the buildings are the work of a Melilla-based architect from the Barcelona School, Enrique Nieto.
+Nieto, a follower of the architect Lluis Domènech i Montaner produced an extensive body of modernist work.
+Nieto's floral modernist buildings are especially noteworthy.
+Other modernist architects in Melilla were Emilio Alzugaray Goicoechea and Tomás Moreno Lázaro.
+In the 1930s, Art Deco took hold in Melilla's architecture, and architects such as Francisco Hernanz Martínez and Lorenzo Ros Costa created spectacular buildings in the city's neighbourhoods.